Physical and Sensory Impairment

 International Day of Disabled People – Leeds For All

-International Day of Disabled People (IDODP) is observed annually on 3 December.
+International Day of Disabled People (IDODP) is a globally recognised day observed annually on 3 December.
 The aim of the day is to promote an understanding of disability issues and mobilise support for dignity, rights and wellbeing of Disabled people.
-The Physical and Sensory Impairment Network has marked IDODP in various ways over the years.

 Leeds For All 2022 – Watch the highlights video